 Kora asked, “Have you brought me a mount?”

-An eight-foot raptor strode forward, head bobbing in time with its gait.
-Its razor-sharp foreclaws shone with streetlight.
+An eight-foot raptor strode forward, bobbing in time with its twitchy gait.
+Its razor-sharp claws shone with streetlight.

 “BARBARIANS!”
 Kora screamed.
 “CHARGE!”

-As they surged around Wodec (he’d closed his eyes, wrapped his hands around his staff and begun to chant) Kora leapt on the back of her newly appointed raptor.
-ANOS’s robots cut loose: DARPA-crafted rounds and weaponized light sparked off enchanted shields that Wodec had summoned around the barbarians—invisible globes which became partway visible as their fronts were limned by explosions and lasers.
+As they surged around Wodec (he’d wrapped his hands around his staff and begun to chant) Kora leapt on the back of her new war-raptor.
+ANOS’s robots cut loose: DARPA-crafted rounds and weaponized light sparked off enchanted shields that Wodec had summoned around the barbarians—invisible globes that became partway visible as their fronts deflected explosions and lasers.

-As Kora threw a rising chop, bisecting a robot into sparking halves, a warrior named Skal’Nug ran his raptor up the front of a cruiser, denting its hood with a pair of four-clawed talons.
+As Kora threw a rising chop, bisecting a robot into sparking halves, a warrior named Skal’Nug ran his dino up the front of a cruiser, denting the hood with its four-clawed talons.
 A trio of police raised their M4 rifles, but—

-—the raptor spat a purple fan of mucus at them.
-One moment they were squared up in strong shooting stances, the next they were screaming in terror, throwing out eighties movie references—holy shit it’s gonna burn our skin off like in motherfucking Aliens—but luckily for them, the magic raptor-loogie didn’t strip the tissue from their bones, it immobilized them in a solid honeycomb of violet fibers.
-A salty sergeant hollered at his troopers to shut the fuck up and stop being pussies; these goddamn Conan rejects weren’t trying to hurt them.
+—the raptor spat a purple mucus at them.
+One moment they were squared up in strong shooting stances, the next they were screaming in terror.
+Luckily for them, the magic raptor-loogie didn’t strip the tissue from their bones, it trapped them in a solid web of violet fibers.
+A salty sergeant hollered at his troopers to shut the fuck up and stop being pussies—these goddamn Conan rejects weren’t trying to hurt them.

 Kora was glad.
-Their nine-mil couldn’t pierce Wodec’s shields, but it was good to know the loogie-bound officers knew the score.
+Their ammo wasn’t effective against Wodec’s shields, but it was good to know the troopers knew the score.
 The robo-commandos, however, were a different matter.

 She spotted four machine-men on her right, combining together into a tread-mounted launcher.
-She pulled back on YigThantir’s reigns, causing the raptor to rear up as high as it could, and pointed her giant-ass sword at the robot-formed super-weapon.
+She pulled back on YigThantir’s reigns, causing the raptor to rear up, and pointed her sword at the robot-formed super-weapon.